Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Index matrices

-- Other types of objects
+- Other object types

-4. Lists and data frames
+4. Lists and Data Frames

 - Lists